-Plan Description - The Academy contributes to the State Universities' Retirement System of Illinois (SURS or System), a cost-sharing multiple-employer defined benefit pension plan with a special funding situation whereby the State of Illinois (the State) makes substantially all actuarially determined required contributions on behalf of the participating employers.
-SURS was established July 21, 1941 to provide retirement annuities and other benefits for staff members and employees of the State universities, certain affiliated organizations, and certain other State educational and scientific agencies and for survivors, dependents, and other beneficiaries of such employees.
-SURS is considered a component unit of the State of Illinois' financial reporting entity and is included in the State's Annual Comprehensive Financial Report (ACFR) as a pension trust fund.
+Plan Description - The Academy contributes to the State Universities Retirement System (SURS), a cost-sharing multiple-employer defined benefit pension plan with a special funding situation whereby the State of Illinois (State) makes substantially all actuarially determined required contributions on behalf of the participating employers.
+SURS was established July 21, 1941 to provide retirement annuities and other benefits for staff members and employees of the state universities, certain affiliated organizations, and certain other state educational and scientific agencies and for survivors, dependents, and other beneficiaries of such employees.
+SURS is considered a component unit of the State's financial reporting entity and is included in the State's Annual Comprehensive Financial Report as a pension trust fund.
 SURS is governed by Chapter 40, Act 5, Article 15 of the Illinois Compiled Statutes.
 SURS issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by accessing the website at www.SURS.org.

 Benefits Provided - A traditional benefit plan was established in 1941.
 Public Act 90-0448 enacted effective January 1, 1998, established an alternative defined benefit program known as the portable benefit package.
 The traditional and portable plan Tier 1 refers to members that began participation prior to January 1, 2011.
-Public Act 96-0889 revised the traditional and portable benefit plans for members who began participation on or after January 1, 2011, and who do not have other eligible reciprocal system service.
+Public Act 96-0889 revised the traditional and portable benefit plans for members who began participation on or after January 1, 2011, and who do not have other eligible Illinois reciprocal system service.
 The revised plan is referred to as Tier 2.
-New employees are allowed six months after their date of hire to make an irrevocable election whether to participate in either the traditional or portable benefit plans.
-A summary of the benefit provisions as of June 30, 2020 can be found in SURS's ACFR-Notes to the Financial Statements.
+New employees are allowed six months after their date of hire to make an irrevocable election whether to participate in either the traditional or portable defined benefit pension plans.
+A summary of the benefit provisions as of June 30, 2021 can be found in SURS Annual Comprehensive Financial Report-Notes to the Financial Statements.